gurbaj5124871/gurbaj5124871/README.md

 - 🚀 Specializing in Backend, Data and Devops with intermediate level of frontend

-- ⚛️ Machine learning and blockchain enthusiast and always learning new technologies
+- 🤖 Machine learning and blockchain enthusiast

-- ✨ My portfolio site visit @ [portfolio.gurbaj.dev](https://portfolio.gurbaj.dev)
+- ✨ Wubba lubba dub dub

 <br/>